What is this blog for?

 So what's changed since you first wrote the blog?

 Remarkably little.
 I wish I could report that lenders and their servicers had seen the light and allowed tenants to stay in foreclosed properties to keep them occupied until they were sold, but that isn't true.
 I wish I could report that lenders and their servicers always gave tenants the required legal notice, but that would--unfortunately--be a lie.
 I wish I could report that lenders and their servicers always required that the realtors working for them treated tenants in foreclosed properties with respect and courtesy.
 But that wouldn't be true either, and tenants who are Latino or African American often receive special discourtesies.
 Sort of like shopping at Nordstrom's.
+They're just as ill-behaved as they were in 2007.
+In fact, some have used the experience of the crisis to refine their nasty tactics.

 The only good things are that Tenants Together has a hotline for California tenants in foreclosed properties, and local tenants' groups are working to protect tenants in their communities.
 This is particularly important in communities with rent control and/or just cause eviction, as tenants in those communities have rights the State Legislature has not seen fit to grant the rest of us.
 In addition, TT publishes regular reports of the plight of tenants in foreclosed properties.